Hedge4/godvillebot/README.md

 * 4.9 Added one generic getUser() function that can be accessed from anywhere in the features folder.
 * 4.10 Accepting/rejecting suggestions now sends a message in botville, and accepted suggestions reward gold!
 * 4.11 Added >gvprofile to show any Godville profile, and added >showlink to only show someone's linked URL, without fetching their profile.
 * 4.12 Added >makevote <msg_id>, which will make any message into a vote (encourage/miracle/punish) and remove reactions as necessary.
+The bot now correctly chooses singular/plural in some prompts.

 ## What's new in version 3?
 Version 3 adds the functionality of CrosswordGod to GodBot, so just running one of the two bots will be enough.